thierrygosselin/radiator/README.md

 -   It's a tab separated file, e.g. `radiator.strata.tsv`
 -   A minimum of 2 columns: `INDIVIDUALS` and `STRATA` is required.
 -   The `STRATA` column is e.g. your populations or sampling sites names or any grouping you want.
+-   VCF file users, not sure about the sample id inside your file ? see example `??radiator::extract_individuals_vcf`
+-   DArT file users, not sure about the sample id inside your file ? see example `??radiator::extract_dart_target_id`
 -   It's like *stacks* population map file with header...

 To make sure it's going to work properly, try reading it in `R` with: